 Please note that California is the only state with "a-g" requirements.
 If out-of-state students are interested in applying to a UC school, they are not impacted.
 Many Oxbow alumni have gone on to attend UC schools and have credited their time at Oxbow for strengthening their applications.

-Please refer directly to the UC website for particulars about admissions and exemptions.
+Please refer directly to the UC website.